Jumbo Video

 Jumbo Video is a Canadian brand of franchised video stores.
-The brand is was previously owned by Le SuperClub Vidéotron, a division of Quebecor Media, which maintained corporate-owned stores until 2018.
-As of 2019 Jumbo Video is now owned by Jumbo Video Microplay located in London, Ontario Canada.
+The brand was previously owned by Le SuperClub Vidéotron, a division of Quebecor Media, which maintained corporate-owned stores until 2018.
+As of 2019, Jumbo Video is now owned by Jumbo Video Microplay located in London, Ontario Canada.

 History

 Jumbo Video was founded in May 1987 and quickly grew into one of Canada’s largest video rental chains, at one point claiming to be the third-largest player in the Canadian market.
-The chain became a fan favorite not only for its vast movie selection but also for its unique tradition of offering free popcorn to every customer — whether they rented a movie or not.

 Its video game subsidiary, Microplay, was established in 1986 and later acquired by Jumbo Video in the late 1990s to strengthen the company’s presence in the booming video game rental market.

 By the early 2000s, however, Jumbo Video faced ongoing financial struggles.
 In 2004, the company’s assets were purchased by Quebecor Media, leading to a rebranding of the chain.
 From that point, Jumbo Video became the English Canadian counterpart of Quebec’s Le SuperClub, with both brands sharing similar marketing strategies.
 After the closures of Blockbuster Canada and Rogers Video between 2011 and 2012, Le SuperClub and Jumbo Video together represented the largest remaining video rental network in Canada.

 As of early 2015, the official Jumbo Video website listed 11 stores — five in Ontario and six across Atlantic Canada.
 However, closures continued, with the St. John’s, NL location shutting down in 2015.

-In 2019, the London, Ontario franchise became the official last remaining Jumbo Video.
+In 2019, in London, Ontario franchise became the official last remaining Jumbo Video.
 This family-owned store has been operating for over 35 years, making it a nostalgic landmark in the city.
 Beyond movie rentals and sales, it has expanded its offerings to include a wide variety of flavored popcorn, single-serve coffee, collectibles, trading cards, figurines, and plush toys.
-The store also serves as a hub for video game enthusiasts, offering buy, sell, and trade services for both new and retro video games, consoles, and accessories.
-This unique blend of modern entertainment and nostalgic classics has helped the store remain a beloved part of the community while keeping the spirit of the video rental era alive.
+The store also served as a hub for video game enthusiasts, offering buying, selling, and trade services for both new and retro video games, consoles, and accessories.